 Selected Conference Papers

 Wang, Jason.
 “Performing Coastal Space as Ethnic History: Vancouver’s Chinatown in Wayson Choy’s Paper Shadows.”
-The 130th MLA Annual Convention, Vancouver, BC Canada, 8–11 January 2015.
+The 130th Annual Convention of Modern Language Association (MLA), Vancouver, 8–11 January 2015.